 Designing for a small kitchen can be much more challenging than designing for a larger one.
 Our experience, along with our frameless cabinetry and storage accessories, can help you get the most out of your small space.

 There are many exciting options for you to choose from.
-Of course, if you still think you need more space, you might want to consider reconfiguring the layout or removing a wall.
-Our designer, Caitlyn, can help you determine the best course for your own remodel.
-She’ll even create 3D renderings that show you possibilities you may have never thought of.
+Of course, if you still think you need more space, you might want to consider re-configuring the layout or removing a wall.
+Our designers can help you determine the best course for your own remodel.